 (1) A special case in any cause or matter to which a person under disability is a party shall not be set down for argument without the leave of the Court.

-(2) An application for leave under paragraph (1) shall be supported by sufficient evidence that the statements contained in the special case, so far as they affect the interest of the party under disability, are true.
+(2) An application for leave under subrule (1) shall be supported by sufficient evidence that the statements contained in the special case, so far as they affect the interest of the party under disability, are true.

+[Rule 4 amended in Gazette 28 Jun 2011 p.
+2552.]

 5. Entry of special case for argument

 (1) Either party may enter a special case for argument before the Court, by filing a memorandum of entry, and if a person under disability is a party, by producing an office copy of the order giving leave to enter the same for argument.